rkelm/dos_ctrl_ec2/README.md

 Please be warned that using AWS services incurs charges for you.

-Currently batch file output is in german.
+Currently batch file output is in german only.

 # features